-And what in the world is a hosting company and how do I know which one is the best one for me?
+And what in the world is a hosting company and how do I know which WordPress.org hosting provider is the best one for me?

 Do any these questions sound familiar?

-If so, then you my friend are in the right place because today I will save you from this computer lingo madness, haha.
+If so, then you my friend are in the right place because today I will save you from this computer and blogging terminology lingo madness.